ZertoPublic/Z4K/docs/PredeploymentValidation.md

 #### Troubleshooting Pre-Deploment Validation

-For troubleshooting purposes, refer to the the output file and log file.
+For troubleshooting purposes, refer to the the output file and log file in the local path.

-- The log file contains the information on the pre-validation tool execution and can be used for troubleshooting.
-The log file is in the format <clusterName><datetime>/logfile.log.
+- The log file is in the format <clusterName><datetime>/logfile.log, and contains the information on the pre-validation tool execution.

-- The output file contains execution details and validations outputs.
-The output file is in the format <clusterName><datetime>/output.txt.
+- The output file is in the format <clusterName><datetime>/output.txt, and contains execution details and validations outputs.